Count ‘em down: Top 10 reasons to enter statewide Biz Plan Contest by Jan. 31

 - You’ll meet other entrepreneurs like yourself.
 As much as it may sometimes seem like you’re alone, you’re not.
 There are other entrepreneurs like you – and they often have similar experiences to share.
 You will meet them at events, such as our boot camp and more.

 - There’s a strong alumni club.
-An estimated three-quarters of contest finalists were still in business at last count, and those same finalists have raised about $200 million in grants, angel capital and venture capital or debt over time.
+An estimated three-quarters of contest finalists were still in business at last count, and those same finalists have raised at least $200 million in grants, angel capital and venture capital or debt over time.

 - You might meet an investor.
-About three-dozen angel and venture capitalists are among the contest judges, and they’re often keeping an eye out for up-and-coming companies in the contest.
+More than three-dozen angel and venture capitalists are among the contest judges, and they’re often keeping an eye out for up-and-coming companies in the contest.

 - You might get a chance to talk about your idea live at the Wisconsin Entrepreneurs’ Conference.
-The top 12 finalists will present in the contest’s annual “Diligent Dozen” showcase, held as a part of the conference on June 7-8 in Madison.
+The top 12 finalists will present in the contest’s annual “Diligent Dozen” showcase, held as a part of the conference on June 6-7 at Union South in Madison.